 The NM Rail Runner Express commuter train station is located near the intersection of NM 599 and I-25, with current rail access to the City of Santa Fe, and south to Bernalillo, Albuquerque, Belen, and stops in between.

-The station is within 1 mile of 3% of the plan area (43 parcels including the Downs) but there is not an easy pedestrian trail or bicycle route connecting the area with the station.
+The station is within 1 mile of 3% of the plan area (43 parcels including Eagle Ridge formerly known as the Downs) but there is not an easy pedestrian trail or bicycle route connecting the area with the station.

 Currently the plan area does not have public transportation or bus routes through the area.
 The closest connection to NCRTD buses is the Rail Runner Station where NCRTD buses pick up passengers for routes to the National Guard Facilities.
 The Santa Fe Trails bus service also has scheduled pick-ups at the station providing connections to a variety of locations in the City of Santa Fe.
 Another connection closer to the northwestern portion of the plan area and within a mile of La Cieneguilla to the Santa Fe Trails Bus System can be made at a bus station on Airport Road just east of its intersection with NM 599.